Eight things we learned during the 2018 NFL season, one for each division

 Andy Reid knew what he was doing.

-When I got the assignment to write a "What We Learned in 2018" column, that was the first thing that popped into my mind.
-Not that I ever necessarily thought Reid didn't know what he was doing, but when I think back to last summer I recall being at least a little bit skeptical about the decision to trade Alex Smith and turn a successful Kansas City Chiefs offense over to an untested Patrick Mahomes.
-I'm a big one for having to see it before I believe it, and I just figured Mahomes, like most young quarterbacks, would be prone to some growing pains, and that it could set the Chiefs back in the short term.
+That was the first thing that popped into my mind when I tried to look back on what I learned about the 2018 NFL season.
+Not that I ever necessarily thought Reid didn't know what he was doing, but when I think back to last summer, I recall being at least a little bit skeptical about the decision to trade Alex Smith and turn a successful Kansas City Chiefs offense over to an untested Patrick Mahomes.
+I'm big on having to see it before I believe it, and I just figured Mahomes, like most young quarterbacks, would be prone to some growing pains, and it could set the Chiefs back in the short term.
 If this were an episode of "Arrested Development," this is the part where Ron Howard would say, "It did not."

 Mahomes just threw 50 touchdown passes for a Chiefs team that went 12-4 and secured the top seed in the AFC playoffs.
 He's almost certain to win the league's MVP award.
 He endured no discernible growing pains.
 Rather, he dominated the league from September through December, and he may well be positioned to deliver Reid his elusive first Super Bowl title.

-I've been wondering lately whether Reid needs to win a Super Bowl title in order to make the Pro Football Hall of Fame.
-My guess is he probably does, even if his non-January record of accomplishment is probably the second-most impressive of his time after that of the guy in New England.
+I've been wondering lately whether Reid needs to win a Super Bowl in order to make the Pro Football Hall of Fame.
+My guess is he probably does, even if his non-January record of accomplishment is probably the second-most-impressive of his time, after that of the guy in New England.
 But whether he ever gets that Super Bowl title or not, this is the kind of thing that will come up in Reid's favor when they talk about whether he belongs in Canton.

 It's easy to love the move now, after seeing how it worked out, but think back.
-Smith had an MVP-caliber campaign in 2017, for a Chiefs team that went 10-6 and won its division.
-The logic behind dumping him and switching to Mahomes was that Mahomes elevated the ceiling at the most important position and that his raw talent offered Reid's offense a chance to function at previously impossible levels -- eventually.
+Smith had an MVP-caliber campaign in 2017 for a Chiefs team that went 10-6 and won its division.
+The logic behind dumping him and switching to Mahomes was that Mahomes would elevate the ceiling at the most important position and that his raw talent offered Reid's offense a chance to function at previously impossible levels -- eventually.

 The fact that this happened in 2018 is a testament to Reid's ability to make and execute a plan, to develop a young quarterback and give him the tools he needs to succeed, and to get a group of NFL players to believe in his vision.
 That's what coaching is all about, and as we swim through this year's head-coaching carousel, it's important to look at the people who are doing it at the highest level and have been for a while.
 Reid's going to have a lot of marks in his favor when that Hall of Fame conversation happens someday, but Mahomes' 2018 season -- no matter how it ends -- may be his crowning achievement so far.